sketchypirate/backend-test/README.md

 # Install the requirement files.
 pip3 install -r requirements.txt

-# MAKE SURE you deactivate the virtual environment when you are done by running
-deactivate

-### ACTIVATION PROCEDURE, you run this to start the virtual environment.
+# Start the virtual environment.
 source virtual/bin/activate

+# Make migrations
+./mm.bin

 # Run server on port 8080.
 ./run.bin

+# MAKE SURE you deactivate the virtual environment when you are done by running
+deactivate